edumserrano/github-issue-forms-parser/docs/dev-notes/README.md

 ## Note about the Docker container action

 This repo provides a [Docker container action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).
+See here for more information about the [syntax for a Docker container action](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-docker-container-actions).
 To understand better how the action builds and executes the Docker container look at the log for the steps that build and run the action.

 ### As of writing this, the log for building the docker action looks as follows